-Commercial Services
+Waste Services

 - 1. Authorised to exercise the functions of the Council in respect of the collection, recycling and disposal of Household Waste in accordance with the Environmental Protection Act 1990 and other legislation. - 2.
 Authorised to exercise the functions of the Council in respect of the collection, recycling and disposal of Commercial Waste in accordance with the Environmental Protection Act 1990 and other legislation. - 3.
 Specification of type of waste receptacles. - 4.
 Set charges for services. - 5.
-The removal and disposal of abandoned vehicles and other refuse in terms of the Refuse Disposal (Amenity) Act 1978. - 6.
-To sell or dispose of surplus vehicles and plant belonging to the Council.
+The removal and disposal of abandoned vehicles and other refuse in terms of the Refuse Disposal (Amenity) Act 1978.